imagej/imagej.github.io/_pages/Pub_Montage.md

 If you have a bunch of images open in imageJ, the plugin starts by converting those images into a stack.
 So basically, it needs a stack to create the montage.
 If you don't have one it will created one for you.

 This means that any stack can be used.
-For example, the fly brain stack that comes with the FIJI distribution of imageJ \[*File =\> Open Samples =\> Fly Brian (1MB)*\] is a pre-made stack consisting of 57 images that you can access to learn how to use this plugin.
+For example, the fly brain stack that comes with the FIJI distribution of imageJ \[*File =&gt; Open Samples =&gt; Fly Brian (1MB)*\] is a pre-made stack consisting of 57 images that you can access to learn how to use this plugin.

 ### **Main Window**